 5. Lick-Safe Paw & Nose Balm with Coconut Oil

-This balm has a soft, buttery texture that glides on easily and absorbs fast, leaving paws feeling nourished without a greasy residue.
-It's crafted for regular use and is gentle enough for sensitive noses and elbows, making it a versatile choice for active dogs exposed to rough surfaces or harsh weather.
-The formula is safe if licked, so you don’t have to worry about your dog after application.
+This balm features a soft, buttery feel that glides on smoothly and absorbs quickly, leaving paws nourished without a greasy residue.
+It's gentle enough for sensitive noses and elbows, making it a versatile choice for dogs exposed to rough surfaces or changing weather.
+The formula is safe if licked, offering peace of mind for owners of curious or active pets.

 What We Like: